96 hours in Mexico City

-Mexico City is filled with history that can be seen throughout the city along with new and historic architecture.
+Mexico City is full with history that can be seen throughout the city with many historic buildings still standing.
 Like San Francisco, there are different districts known as colonias, each with its own personal charm.
 The most popular neighborhoods are Condesa, La Roma, Coyoacán, Polanco, and Zona Rosa.

-Getting around the city has become so much easier, thanks to uber, with each ride averaging to five dollars.
-Driving in Mexico City is chaotic and heart stopping at times, I would recommend leaving it to the pros.
-There’s so much to see and experience while in Mexico City, you would need a week or more to see it all.
-During this trip this is where we went..
+Getting around the city has become so much easier, thanks to Uber, with each ride averaging to five dollars.
+Driving in Mexico City is chaotic and heart stopping at times, I would recommend leaving it to the pros, aka the locals.

-Casa de los Azulejos, is a beautiful building covered in blue tiles.
+Beautifully covered in blue tiles, this restaurant will make you feel royal.
 Inside you can roam around up and down the stairs or enjoy a meal on the ground floor.
 My aunt took my cousins and I here years ago and it’s been one of my favorite restaurants ever since.
 After you eat, go upstairs and find an open window that leads to a balcony.
 You can take a fun photo or people watch.

-Chapultepec Castle sits on a hill that was scared for the Aztecs.
-It’s a beautiful castle but nothing special besides it’s beauty and opportunity for photos.
+Sitting on a hill that was sacred to the Aztecs.
 The castle overlooks a good portion of the city.
 The castle is located deep in Chapultepec park.
 In the park there are a lot of vendors selling snacks and candy.
 There were a lot of families out enjoying the day.
 Walking the grounds of the castle, I couldn’t help but to think what would this hill and city be like of the Spanish stayed in their lane and left Mexico alone.

 WHAT TO WEAR:

 Wear whatever suits you.
 Here you’ll find a ray of style and fashion that can be found in the states.
 The only tip I would recommend is that if you go out at night, especially to a club or lounge, dress up.
-Fashion is taken pretty seriously depending where you go, for both men and women.
-We tried going to La Santa and were not let in because some of the ppl we were with were not dressed up enough.
+Fashion is taken seriously depending where you go, for both men and women.
+We tried going to La Santa and were not let in because some in our party were not dressed up enough.
 Depending on the neighborhoods you visit, you will find women and men dressed really well, no matter the time and day.